Plastic and Polymer 3D Printing Materials using Selective Laser Sintering (SLS) technology

 - The EOS P760 which has the biggest build chamber and is dedicated to the large parts.

 The biggest benefits of any 3D printing technologies lie in those areas where conventional manufacturing reaches its limitations.
 That is particularly true when it comes to Selective Laser Sintering (SLS).
 The laser sintering technology enables a design-driven manufacturing process - where design determines production and not the other way around.

 The SLS process is highly beneficial for those who need to produce their plastic parts for prototyping and simulation, or for low-volume production by eliminating time-consuming tooling.
-It also allows a high degree of design freedom to create complicated and highly detailed designs that would be possible with any other technology, due to the limitations of the traditional manufacturing processes.
+It also allows a high degree of design freedom to create complicated and highly detailed designs that would not be possible with any other technology, due to the limitations of the traditional manufacturing processes.
 With Selective Laser Sintering (SLS), it's also possible to get thin-walled objects and intricate geometries

 Thanks to our online SLS service, you can have access to professional 3D printers for prototyping and production, distantly, and without needing to worry about operating the machines yourself.
 You'll get your 3D printed plastic parts, fully functional and ready to be used or integrated into a larger object, within a few days.